 

  Payment Information is next.
 You will choose checking or savings account.
 No credit or debit cards are accepted.
-If you do not have an account set up choose New Account.
+If you do not have an account set up, choose New Account.
 Then you will add your routing and account number.
 You will also include your child(ren)’s name.
 Click Process.

  You will receive a confirmation of your payment with a confirmation number and summary of your payment.
 If you do not get a confirmation the payment did not process.
 Please check for any errors of payment amounts and dates.
 You can print this receipt if you need it.